Best Practices

 Defining SMART goals for lawyers

-SMART is an acronym for goals that are Specific, Measureable, Achievable, Relevant, and Time-Bound.
+SMART is an acronym for goals that are Specific, Measurable, Achievable, Relevant, and Time-Bound.
 SMART goals are easier to track, monitor, and assess—in the short and long term.
 Whether regarding your career or any other area of your life, a SMART goal is:

 LP-Blog-SmartGoals-600x200-BodyImageCallout-1-SMART